cs1302uga/cs1302-str-list/README.md

    } // testAddNegative
    ```

-   In a driver class (ListTester) that you create for testing, you might write something similar to
+   In the driver class that you create for testing, you might write something similar to
    the following in a method somewhere:

    ```java